Charter Veterinary Hospital Group payment terms

 If, on admission of your pet or at any such time you are consenting for further treatment, you think you will not be able to pay in full at the time you collect your pet please let us know.

-It is essential that you do this to enable us to liaise with our credit control and allow us to advise you of what information you may need to provide to facilitate exceptional payment terms.
+IT IS ESSENTIAL THAT YOU DO THIS to enable us to liaise with our credit control and allow us to advise you of what information you may need to provide to facilitate exceptional payment terms.

-Direct claims service for clients whose pets are insured with any of the following insurers:
+Charter Veterinary Hospital Group are happy to provide a direct claims service for clients whose pets are insured with any of the following insurers:

 - Kennel Club